 Read our full Tribot StormBox Micro review.

-How to choose the best cheap Bluetooth speakers for you
+How to choose the best cheap Bluetooth speakers

-If you know you’ll want to take the speaker with you on hikes and to the pool, opt for one that is light, offers waterproofing and ideally gets loud enough to be heard over environmental noise.
-You should also pay attention to the wireless range — some of these will stay connected 100 feet from your audio source, while others are only good at 33 feet.
+2. Bluetooth range: You should also pay attention to the wireless range — some of these will stay connected 100 feet from your audio source, while others are only good at 33 feet.
 While most of these cheap Bluetooth speakers include a microphone for use as a speakerphone, the quality may not be any better than what your phone can produce.

-How we test Bluetooth speakers
+How we test the best cheap Bluetooth speakers